Slideshow: What You Need to Know About Fleas and Ticks

 How Do Pets Get Ticks?

 Ticks crawl onto tall grass and shrubs and wait for a host to walk by.
 They can wait for a year without feeding.
 Dogs are most likely to pick up ticks while walking in the woods or high grass from spring through fall.
-Outdoor cats can pick up ticks in the same way.
+Outdoor cats can pick up ticks the same way.
 Ticks are more common in warm climates and certain wooded areas of the Northeast.

 Brown Dog Tick